December 2023 nor'easter: Southeastern United States

 On December 16, heavy rainfall affected Central Florida, with all 7 climate sites breaking daily rainfall records.
 Powerful winds also affected Florida, with a peak gust of 61 mph in West Palm Beach.
 Flooding resulted in 11,000 power outages in Florida.
 The next day, record rain struck the Charleston metropolitan area, South Carolina, with over 3 in of rain.
 Further north around Myrtle Beach, South Carolina, a flash flood emergency was issued with some areas receiving over 13 in of rain.
 The storm also brought the 4th highest tide to Charleston Harbor.
 Property damage in the region was nearly four times that of Hurricane Idalia.
 A tornado touched down in Horry County, South Carolina during the storm.
 The storm also resulted in 31,000 power outages in South Carolina, with 14,000 people losing power in North Carolina.
 A fatality occurred in South Carolina.

 Northeastern United States

 The storm moved up the coast from December 17 into the 18th, causing major flooding in the Northeastern United States.
 In the Northeast, over 400 flights were canceled and 1400 delayed, with a ground stop imposed at Boston Logan International Airport.
 Over 600,000 customers lost power in the Northeast, and a travel advisory issued in New York City.
 300,000 power outages were in Maine alone.
 The Salisbury Zoo closed due to flooding.
 The Port Washington Branch of the Long Island Rail Road had a partial suspension, with delays on the New Jersey Transit as well.
-High winds also resulted in the Verrazano-Narrows Bridge closing down.
+Further north, all Amtrak service in the state of Vermont was suspended on December 18.
+High winds also resulted in the Verrazzano–Narrows Bridge closing down.
 In the state of West Virginia, snowfall up to 5 in fell.
 Wind gusts reached 90 mph at the Blue Hill Observatory in Massachusetts.
 The storm resulted in three fatalities across the region.